diogro/expressionVariance-manuscript/main.md

 __Data used__: We use the universal [@vu2022universal] and tissue-specific [ref] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.

-__Correlations__: Correlations were performed in the same manner as the global assessment (above) and corrected (Benjamini-Hochberg) for all tests (all tissue-level (n = 8 tissues) gene expression variance ranks plus the cross-tissue ranks correlated with all 13 chromatin state categories in each tissue plus the universal annotation (n = 1,053 tests)).
+__Correlations__: Correlations were performed in the same manner as the global assessment (above) and corrected (BH) for all tests (all tissue-level (n = 8 tissues) gene expression variance ranks plus the cross-tissue ranks correlated with all 13 chromatin state categories in each tissue plus the universal annotation (n = 1,053 tests)).

 ## Code availability